ljsinclair/featurebase-docs/_includes/cloud-org/cloud-summary-org.md

-The **Organization settings** page allows you to enter your organization name and address and define technical and billing email addresses.
+The **Organization settings** page allows you to enter your organization name and address and define technical and billing details.

 Your organization name appears on notification messages, including:
-* User invitation
+* User invitations
-* Account activation confirmation code
+* Account activation confirmation codes
-* Password reset
+* Password resets

-Technical and Billing contact addresses do not have to be FeatureBase users.
+Technical and Billing contact information does not have to belong to a FeatureBase user.